LiLVinci/flutter-interview-test/README.md

 - Clean up the search controller when the widget is removed from the widget tree.

 ### TASK 4 - Features
-- When the app starts the keyboard should show and focus on the search
 - Add a search to filter that filters by user's first name, last name, role and email

 ### TASK 5 - Suggestions